BAC Calculator by Weight, Drinks, and Time to Sober

 A standard drink is 12 oz of regular beer (5% ABV), 5 oz of wine (12% ABV), or 1.5 oz of distilled spirits (40% ABV).
 Each contains approximately 14 grams of pure alcohol.
 Knowing this helps you accurately count your drinks for BAC estimation.

-Many BAC searches are specifically about Widmark factor values such as r = 0.68 for men and r = 0.55 for women.
-These are common approximation constants used in educational BAC estimation.
+Many long-tail BAC searches are specifically about Widmark factor values like r = 0.68 for men and r = 0.55 for women.
+These are common educational approximations used in BAC estimation, not fixed values for every individual.

 Widmark r Values